Armiinygh/Shallowing-NN/README.md

 python --version
 ```

-If the python version is appropriate (see.
-[Prerequisites](#prerequisites)), then create a local virtual environment by executing:
+If the python version is appropriate (see [Prerequisites](#prerequisites)), then create a local virtual environment by executing:
 ```bash
 python -m venv .venv
 ```